POWER BACK TO MORE THAN 90 PERCENT AFFECTED BY STORM

 “Our crews have made good progress today to repair damage from strong winds that blew trees and limbs onto power lines,” said CMP Spokesperson Gail Rice.
 “We have had crews working since mid-afternoon Sunday, and they will keep at it until service is back for everyone.”

 CMP expects service to be restored to the vast majority of customers by late Monday evening.
 However, some small groups of customers and single customers, mainly in remote areas such as camp lines and near the ends of circuits, could be without service a second night.
-CMP has posted a list of towns and roads that may be affected a second night.

 The company urges customers to use caution if they see downed lines.